domarp-j/react-testing/PITCHME.md

 +++

-These principles also apply to testing changes in props
+Similarly, we do not want to check the value of props in tests - we want to test how the component behaves when the prop changes.

 Note:
 In fact, checking to see that a prop was passed is tantamount to testing the implementation of React

 ---

-### Tools for Testing Behavior?
+### The Tools at our Disposal

 +++

-### Testing with Enzyme
+### Enzyme

 - Directly tests the implementation of React components
 - Gives you mechanisms to check for rendered components, elements,